egberts/egberts.github.io-src/content/articles/fail2ban-commands.md

 Based on rules above, fail2ban monitors SSH log (`/var/log/secure`), and will be banning anyone (for 1 hour, or 3600 seconds) who fails to log 5 times within 2 minutes (120 seconds).

 Rules are pretty straight forward.
-We’ve specified “sshd” filter, so if you go to `/etc/fail2ban/filter.d/sshd.conf`, you’ll see a number of failregex rules, used to match login attempts from log file.
+Specify the "`sshd`" filter, so if you go to `/etc/fail2ban/filter.d/sshd.conf`, you’ll see a number of failregex rules, used to match login attempts from log file.

-To whitelist (ignore) an IP, add them to the ignoreip line:
+To whitelist (ignore) an IP, add them to the `ignoreip` setting:

 ```ini
 ignoreip = 127.0.0.1/8